elkrammer/irule-validator/README.md

 ./irule-validator                 # Start REPL
 ```

-Pro Tip: When using this in a CI/CD pipeline, be sure to call it with `-p` to
+When using this in a CI/CD pipeline, be sure to call it with `-p` to get
-get those sweet error printouts you so desperately crave.
+those sweet error printouts you so desperately crave. 🤤

 ## 🛠️ Features